DragerMeister/pdsnd_github/README.md

 Bikeshare v2_4

 ### Credits
-There are toom many pages to reference each one. https://stackoverflow.com was immensely helpful.
+There are too many pages to reference each one. [stack overflow] (https://stackoverflow.com) was immensely helpful.

+### Known bugs
+At this point (10/17), there are no known bugs